codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/install-hosted.md

 1. Provision the hosted runtime with a single click
 1. Authorize access through your OAuth token to the organization where Codefresh creates the Git runtime repo and the shared configuration repo
 1. Connect to an external K8s cluster with access to the internet, to which you can deploy applications
+1. Install Argo Rollouts on the cluster

 Read our [blog on Hosted GitOps](https://codefresh.io/blog/codefresh-upends-continuous-delivery-with-hosted-gitops-platform-featuring-dora-dashboards-and-first-class-integrations-for-ci/).
 For detailed information on each of the steps below, see [Set up a hosted runtime environment]({{site.baseurl}}/docs/runtime/hosted-runtime/).